2024 Trades and Technologies Summit

 Presented by:

-Angelique Michelle Lachance is a Journeyperson Red Seal Ironworker Generalist, a Journeyperson Red Seal Welder, and serves as the High School Trades Manager for The Educational Partnership Foundation.
+Angelique Michelle Lachance is a Journeyperson Red Seal Ironworker Generalist, a Journeyperson Red Seal Welder, and serves as the Trades Career Manager for The Educational Partnership Foundation.
 Her role is highly fulfilling as she works with high school districts and training facilities to support youth entry into apprenticeship.
 With 14 years of hands-on experience, Angelique has worked in industrial maintenance and construction across diverse sectors, including high-rise construction, pulp and paper mills, pipelines, manufacturing plants, copper mines, gas plants, coal mines, and oil sand sites.

 Barb Simic brings over 30 years of expertise in community development from her strategic leadership roles in both charity and corporate sectors, notably with ConocoPhillips.
 Honored with The Hazel Gillespie Community Investment Leadership Award, she’s recognized for her commitment, strategic insight, and mentorship.
 With over 8 years of involvement with TEPF, Barb has served as a funder, volunteer, and board chair.
 She now leads as President/CEO, leveraging her certifications in Advanced Community Involvement and Corporate Citizenship from Boston College.
 Barb’s extensive experience includes nine years on the Boston College round table, offering valuable insight into North American Corporate Citizenship trends.
 Currently, she actively contributes to various committees and advisory boards, enriching her leadership with diverse perspectives.